How to connect Power Query (Power BI) to Orchestrator API ?

 - Do not close this page.
 You need the information within it to make the authentication call.

-- You can easily copy the values clicking the !(upload://oFgA47hiVSjEIje87wpPxfPIcyn.png)!(upload://oFgA47hiVSjEIje87wpPxfPIcyn.png) button next to each of these fields.
+- Copy the values clicking the button next to each of these fields.

 Authenticate URL - https://account.uipath.com

-At this point, you might get a pop-up message asking you to specify how to connect.
+- At this point, a pop-up message asking you to specify how to connect may be encountered.
 Click on Edit Credentials and then select Anonymous_ access.
-Then you might get another popup about data privacy.
+Then another popup might be obtained about data privacy.
 Depending on your use case, you may select Public or Organizational.

-If you did everything correctly, you should see the results as something like this:
+If above suggested steps are performed correctly, you should see the results as something like this:

-At this point, you can expand the list, convert it to a table, and perform any other Power BI data transformation to get the data you want.
+At this point, expand the list, convert it to a table, and perform any other Power BI data transformation to get the data required.